bushraqurban/bushraqurban/README.md

 I’m interested in **Artificial Intelligence**, **data science**, and **research-driven innovation**.

-## ⚡ I’m Looking to Collaborate on
-- **Open-source projects** that foster collaboration and community.
-- **Data science competitions** (like Kaggle) to tackle tough problems and improve models.
-- **AI applications** that drive change in industries like tech, business, and education.

 ## 💡 Skills & Expertise
 - **Machine Learning**: Deep learning, natural language processing, computer vision.
 - **Data Science**: Data wrangling, feature engineering, model deployment.